kerberos-io/documentation/content/factory/installation-cloud/index.md

 [**Traefik**](https://containo.us/traefik/) is a reverse proxy and load balancer which allows you to expose your deployments more easily.
 Kerberos uses Traefik to expose its APIs more easily.

-By executing following helm command, we will install Traefik and link it to a specific DNS name.
-Open the Traefik values file, `./factory/yaml/traefik/values.yaml`, and update the DNS name to your own domain.

-        dashboard:
-          enabled: true
-    -->   domain: traefik.domain.com
-          serviceType: NodePort
-        rbac:
-            enabled: true

-Add Helm repository and install traefik.
+Add the Helm repository and install traefik.

     kubectl create namespace traefik
     helm repo add traefik https://helm.traefik.io/traefik